Ski Property in the Swiss Alps

 In La Tzoumaz, we have seen a 50% reduction in the number of luxury properties on the market during the past 12 months, with the number of sales roughly twice the number of new properties coming to the market.
 As a result, sale prices now are much closer to the asking prices than they were previously.

-Thoma Immobilien in Flims-Laax-Falera – Silvia Toma
+Thoma Immobilien in Flims Laax Falera – Silvia Toma

 I think low/negative interest rates affect sellers more than buyers.
 They don’t want to sell, because they don’t know what to do with their money afterwards.
 They are not keen on paying interest to their bank just to have their money there and losing value due to negative interest, taxes and inflation.